Hey, you! Not to excite you more, but you are heading to the most honest (and beautiful as per me) province in the Philippines.

-Whether you’re that traveler who has Batanes as her/his ultimate PH province bucketlist or that curious tag-along traveler who has few idea about it, you have to prepare your heart for you’ll definitely fall in love with this northernmost island.
-I was never the former because Batanes felt like so quiet and simple for me but when my parents tagged me along last December 2019, my heart and jaw both drop on every places we visit.
+Whether you’re that traveler who has Batanes as her/his ultimate PH province bucket list or that curious tag-along traveler who has few ideas about it, you have to prepare your heart for you’ll definitely fall in love with this northernmost island.
+I was never the former because Batanes felt so quiet and simple for me, but when my parents tagged me along last December 2019, my heart and jaw both drop on every place we visit.

-We were taught since our elementary days that Batanes is the northernmost province of the Philippines, already near Taiwan.
-And because of its geographic location, it is prone to typhoons thus houses here are made of stones and the roofs are made of cogon to withstand even the strongest winds.
+Since our elementary days, our Sibika teachers taught us that Batanes to be the northernmost province of the Philippines, already near Taiwan.
+And because of its geographic location, it is prone to typhoons; thus, houses here are made of stones, and the roofs are made of cogon to withstand even the strongest winds.

-But what we were not taught is that this province also has majestic green rolling hills overlooking the vast blue ocean, rugged dramatic cliffs, picturesque lighthouses, and gorgeous beaches.
-Batanes province actually consists of 10 islands but only 3 are inhabitable – Batan (where Basco is), Sabtang and Itbayat.
+But what they didn’t teach is that this province also has majestic green rolling hills overlooking the vast blue ocean, rugged, dramatic cliffs, picturesque lighthouses, and gorgeous beaches.
+Batanes province consists of 10 islands, but only three are inhabitable – Batan (where Basco is), Sabtang, and Itbayat.

-There are only 3 airlines that offer direct flights to Basco Airport – Philippines Airlines from Clark; Cebu Pacific and Skyjet, both from Manila.
-All of the flights of these 3 airlines are only schedule in the morning at 6 AM.
+There are only three airlines that offer direct flights to Basco Airport – Philippines Airlines from Clark, Cebu Pacific, and Skyjet, both from Manila.
+All of the flights of these three airlines are only schedule at 6 AM.
 Only Philippine Airlines has a second flight at 10:30 AM.
-Also, all of the airlines use a propeller small plane making it the scariest airplane ride I’ve been so far.
+Also, all of the airlines use a small propeller plane, making it the scariest airplane ride I’ve been so far.

 We flew via Philippine Airlines through Clark.
-My parents got our airfare for 10k PHP which is reasonable on the holiday travel dates (Dec.
+My parents got our airfare for 10k PHP, which is reasonable on the holiday travel dates (Dec.
 29 – Jan.
 2).
 I’ve also read somewhere that airlines rarely put Batanes flights on sale to maintain the tourist limit of the island.
-So if you got a airfare for less than 5,000 PHP, then lucky you!
+So if you got your airfare for less than 5,000 PHP, then lucky you!

 Batanes DIY Itinerary (w/ budget)